-Mohave County has continued a challenging wave of economic conditions with the unemployment rate decreasing slightly to 8.3% in 2016.
-The District experiences an inverse effect to economic conditions, where enrollment numbers normally increase during years of economic struggle as an unemployed/underemployed workforce returned to school in order to increase skill levels.
-The district enrollment reflected this economic pattern with a slight decrease in enrollment in 2015-16.
-With expectations that the national economy will continue to improve, our budgeting models continue to forecasting a minor decrease in our enrollment numbers.
+Mohave County has continued a challenging wave of economic conditions with the unemployment rate decreasing to 6.1% in July 2017.
+The District experiences an inverse effect to economic conditions, where enrollment numbers normally increase during years of economic struggle as an unemployed/underemployed workforce return to school in order to increase skill levels.
+The district enrollment reflected this economic pattern with a slight decrease in enrollment in 2016-17.
+Preliminary enrollment figures indicate that enrollment should experience a minor increase in 2017-18.